andrejbauer/zeroes/README.md

 # Zeroes of polynomials

-Here is the code used to create the images from my [TEDx talk](http://tedxul.si/speakers/andrej-bauer/), with extras.
+Here is the code used to create the images from my [TEDx talk](http://tedxul.si/speakers/andrej-bauer/) (here is the [video](https://youtu.be/XtaRkV7PWTA?si=9NPvH8EkOiftXmes) with English subtitles), with extras.
 It is all released under the permissive [MIT license](http://opensource.org/licenses/MIT), so please have fun with it and send me improvements (as a pull requests, please).